webelop/album-bundle/README.md

 `docker/docker-compose.yml` refers to a nginx, php-fpm, mysql install which can be used to test the bundle.

 ```
-# Start docker-composer as a daemon
+# Start docker-compose as a daemon
 bin/dcompose up -d

 # Install composer dependencies